anpham6/android-docs/source/methods/android.rst

 .. function:: loadCustomizations(name)

   Will merge any saved customizations from the same origin.
-Any previous calls to ``customize`` may be overwritten.
+Any previous calls to :func:`android.customize` may be overwritten.

   :param string name: Unique identifier to be used for local storage